HackYourFuture/Node.js/week1/MAKEME.md

 ## 1. Exercises

+> Inside your `week1` folder, create a folder called `node-exercises`.
+Put your code in separate folders for each exercise.

 ### 1.1 Practice the concepts

 In this week's interactive exercises, we'll be going back to the command line.
 We'll be using software from [Nodeschool](https://nodeschool.io/) to do some exercises.